 Background & Methodology

-The Gaming Industry Outlook Index is prepared bi-annually on the behalf of the American Gaming Association by Oxford Economics and presented in partnership with Fitch Ratings.
-It provides a timely measure of recent industry growth and future expectations.
+The Gaming Industry Outlook Index is prepared on the behalf of the American Gaming Association by Oxford Economics and presented in partnership with Fitch Ratings.
+It provides a timely measure of recent growth and future expectations.
 This Q3 2022 release represents the third release of the index.

 Current Conditions Index:

-- The Current Conditions Index measures activity in the US casino gaming industry during the most recent quarter.
+- The Current Conditions Index measures activity in the U.S. casino gaming industry during the most recent quarter.
 It is based on three components: gaming revenue, employment, and wages and salaries.
 Each component is adjusted to control for seasonal patterns and monetary measures are adjusted for inflation.
-Data is estimated through the end of Q1 2022 for each component based on available monthly data at the time of index calculation.
-As additional information becomes available for past quarters, the index will be re-estimated.
+Data is estimated through the end of Q3 2022 for each index component based on available monthly data as of the point of index calculation.
+As additional information becomes available for past quarters, the index is re-estimated.

 - When shown graphically, the Current Conditions Index compresses the most extreme values (index values below 80 or above 120).
-Individual observations are shown for the four most recent quarters.
-Additional history is shown as a smoothed series, similar to a moving average, to help convey shifts in industry conditions.
+Individual observations are shown as well as a smoothed series, similar to a moving average, to help convey shifts in industry conditions.

 Future Conditions Index:

-- The Future Conditions Index measures the expected direction of conditions in the US casino gaming industry over the coming six months.
-It is based on the following three components: economic conditions (measured as Oxford Economics’ forecast for growth in personal disposable income, household net worth, and consumer spending on services), consumer intentions to visit a casino in the future, and the aggregate sentiment expressed in the Gaming Executive Panel.
+- The Future Conditions Index measures the expected direction of conditions in the U.S. casino gaming industry over the coming six months.
+It is based on the following three components: economic conditions (measured as Oxford Economics’ forecast for growth in personal disposable income, household net worth and consumer spending on services), consumer intentions to visit a casino in the future, and the aggregate sentiment expressed in the Gaming Executive Panel.
 The Future Conditions Index is scaled so that index values correspond to the expected growth rate in industry conditions as measured by the Current Conditions Index.
-For example, an index value of 103 is consistent with a 3 percent annualized pace of expected growth.
+For example, an index value of 103 is consistent with a 3% annualized pace of expected growth.